Billy Cooch, P.G.

-Lori K. Norton, P.G.
+Lori Norton, P.G.

-Lori Norton has been employed with Highland Technical Services since 2011.
-She is experienced in Phase I and Phase II Environmental Site Assessments, Spill Prevention Control and Countermeasure field work and plan preparation, voluntary cleanup projects, Alabama Risk Based Corrective Action evaluations, and management of Subtitle D landfills including semi-annual statistical analysis and reporting.
+Lori Norton has been with Highland Technical Services since 2011.
+She’s experienced in Phase I and Phase II Environmental Site Assessments, Spill Prevention Control and Countermeasure field work and plan preparation, voluntary cleanup projects, Alabama Risk Based Corrective Action evaluations, and management of Subtitle D landfills including semi-annual statistical analysis and reporting.
 She also has experience managing Underground and Aboveground Storage Tank assessment and remediation projects and has successfully brought sites in the Alabama Tank Trust Fund to No Further Action status.

 Lori earned a Bachelor of Science degree in Geology from Georgia Southwestern State University, and is a Registered Professional Geologist in the State of Alabama.
 An avid homebody, Lori enjoys reading and making crafts away from the office.

 I studied geology because it encompasses all of the sciences — from biology to physics and chemistry.

 I’m proud to be part of Highland because we’re honest with our clients.
 Ethical standards are extremely important to us — which is why our clients can be confident we’re giving them the kind of guidance that benefits them and ensures that they’re in compliance with regulations.

 The best part of my job is the workplace.
 I really enjoy being with my co-workers.
 We’re like a family.
 When it comes to all of the places I’ve worked, Highland and the Navy are the two places where I enjoy(ed) coming to work.